Acer lobelii

 Acer lobelii, known as Lobel's maple or L'Obel's maple is a rare maple tree native to southern Italy and the western Balkans.
+It is named after the Flemish botanist Matthias de l'Obel.
 Synonyms include Acer platanoides subsp. lobelii and Acer cappadocicum Gled. subsp. lobelii (Ten.)
 De Jong.

 Description

 Acer lobelii is a medium-sized deciduous tree growing 20–25 m tall with a narrow, erect crown.
 It is one of very few trees with a naturally fastigiate form.
 The bark is greenish-grey, smooth in young trees, becoming browner and shallowly furrowed in mature trees.
 The shoots are green covered by a thick glaucous blue-white wax at first, this wearing off within a year but the older shoots remaining green for several years.

 The leaves are opposite, palmately lobed with five lobes, 6–12 cm long and 6–15 cm across; the lobes are entire or with one or two irregular teeth.
-The leaf stems bleed a milky latex when broken.
+As with its relatives Acer cappadocicum and Acer platanoides, the leaf stems bleed a milky latex when broken.

 The flowers are in corymbs, yellow-green with five sepals 3–4 mm long; flowering occurs in early spring.
 The fruit is a double samara with two winged seeds, the seeds are disc-shaped, strongly flattened, 6–11 mm across and 2–3 mm thick.
 The wings are 2.5 cm long, widely spread, approaching a 180° angle.

 Distribution

 The species is rare and endangered in Italy, only occurring scattered in small groups in Italian sclerophyllous and semi-deciduous forests habitats.
-It was widely considered endemic in southern Italy, but is now also known in the western Balkans (former Yugoslavia), a distribution fairly closely matched by Pinus heldreichii (Bosnian Pine).
+It was widely considered endemic in southern Italy, but is now also known in the western Balkans (former Yugoslavia), a distribution fairly closely matched by Pinus heldreichii (Bosnian pine).

-It is closely related to, and in some respects intermediate between, Acer cappadocicum, from Asia, and Acer platanoides, from further north in Europe, hence Acer platanoides subsp. lobeli.
+It is closely related to, and in some respects intermediate between, Acer cappadocicum, from southwestern Asia, and Acer platanoides, from further north in Europe, hence the synonyms cited above.
 The suggestion has been made that it could be a natural hybrid between them, but differences from both, notably the strongly glaucous bloom on the young shoots, make treatment as a distinct species more reasonable.